3lvis/DATASource/README.md

 self.tableView.dataSource = dataSource;
 ```

-### Indexed UITableView
+### Sectioned UITableView

-`DATASource` provides an easy way to show an indexed UITableView, you just need to specify the attribute we should use to group your items.
+`DATASource` provides an easy way to show an sectioned UITableView, you just need to specify the attribute we should use to group your items.
 This attribute is located in the `dataSource` initializer as a parameter called `sectionName`.

-Check the [Swift Demo](https://github.com/3lvis/DATASource/blob/master/TableSwift/ViewController.swift) for an example of this, were we have an indexed UITableView of names, just like the Contacts.app!
+Check the [Swift Demo](https://github.com/3lvis/DATASource/blob/master/TableSwift/ViewController.swift) for an example of this, were we have an sectioned UITableView of names, where each section is defined by the first letter of the name, just like the Contacts app!

 <p align="center">
   <img src="https://raw.githubusercontent.com/3lvis/DATASource/master/GitHub/table.gif" />
 </p>

-#### The section grouping is cool, but I don't want the indexes
+#### Sectioned UITableView Without Indexes

 You can disable the indexes by overwritting the method that generates them and just return an empty list of indexes.
-Add the `DATASourceDelegate` protocol to your controller then:
+Add the `DATASourceDelegate` protocol to your controller then implement the `sectionIndexTitlesForDataSource:dataSource:tableView` method, like this:

 ```swift
 self.dataSource.delegate = self